-He is an expert on deciding which technology to use, how to build a particular product, scalability of that particular product, etc.
+He is an expert on deciding which technology to use, how to build a particular product, the scalability of that particular product, etc.

 But in terms of understanding what is the need for a particular technology or how different tech products can help us in our day-to-day operations, I participate closely in those discussions and make decisions based on the data available on the ground.